 Figure 10.
 A comparison of the distribution of the test statistic q_0 under the background-only hypothesis from a Monte Carlo simulation (blue histogram) and from the asymptotic formula that follows from Wald and Wilks (black dashed line).
-The four panels show the result for the four signal regions that we consider: the signal regions from scattering off the 129 Xe and 131 Xe isotopes for the XenonA200 and XenonB1000 benchmark scenarios.
+The four panels show the result for the four signal regions that we consider: the signal regions from scattering off the 129Xe and 131Xe isotopes for the XenonA200 and XenonB1000 benchmark scenarios.
 The Monte Carlo and asymptotic formula agree well, with the implication that our use of eq.
 (4.4) is robust.

-rescaling is sufficient to also calculate the change in the number of electrons.
-Quanta conservation tells us that $n_e = n{\rm quanta} - n{\gamma}$ (this follows from the usual assumption that energy lost to heat can be ignored for electromagnetic interactions), so increasing n{γ} for incident gamma particles automatically decreases n_e , as shown in [30].
+Here $n{\gamma} [\beta(E, F)]$ is the yield from a beta-particle, given by eq.
+(A.12).
+We have made it explicit that the yields depend on both the incident energy E and drift field F. This rescaling is sufficient to also calculate the change in the number of electrons.
+Quanta conservation tells us that $n_e = n{\text{quanta}} - n{\gamma}$ (this follows from the usual assumption that energy lost to heat can be ignored for electromagnetic interactions), so increasing n{γ} for incident gamma particles automatically decreases n_e , as shown in [34].
 We only require the rescaling α factors at the de-excitation energies: 39.6 keV and 80.2 keV.
-In table 1 we give the factors at these energies and at different values of the drift field.
-We linearly interpolate between these values for other drift fields.
+In table 1 we give the factors at these energies and at the two values of the drift field that we consider in this study.